uri-templates-time/.github/profile/README.md

 URI-templates are what we call the convention for encoding times within a formatted string, typically the names of data files or images.
 For example the file 2024-09-17.dat is understood using the URI template $Y-$m-$d.dat to represent the data collected on September 17, 2024.
+While this simple example could be handled with the unix date command, this specification supports various odd cases found in Space Physics data handling.

 This is a repository of tools and tests for URI templates.
 Reference implementations are provided for Java, JavaScript, and Python.